itdistrict/vs-code-ingrid-modeler/README.md

 **HIGHT PRIO**

 * I am not escaping the newlines, which means that some formatter will remove them in your xml file
-* Before you can write documentation code to a NEW Task you just created, you have to save the BPMN diagram first
+* (FIXED) Before you can write documentation code to a NEW Task you just created, you have to save the BPMN diagram first
 * (FIXED) Having bpmn files with the same name and task might cause problems
 * (FIXED) Changes check is globally but should be set per file
 * (FIXED) only supported bpmn2 tags